flowplayer/flowplayer-hlsjs/README.md

-hlsjs manual quality selection integrates smoothly with the VOD quality selector plugin: If the player should fail over to VOD quality selection in browsers not supporting hlsjs (for instance
-<a href="#known-issues-and-constraints">Mac OS Safari</a>, load the quality selector script after
-the hlsjs plugin and make sure that `hlsQualities` are configured on the player or global level.
+hlsjs manual quality selection integrates smoothly with the VOD quality selector plugin: If the player should fail over to VOD quality selection in browsers not supporting hlsjs (for instance [Mac OS Safari](#known-issues-and-constraints)), load the quality selector script after the hlsjs plugin and make sure that `hlsQualities` are configured on the player or global level.

 ### Plugin options